BGWH/bgwh.github.io/pages/pages-root-folder/index.md

 My research aims to provide wireless, constrained, and embedded devices with highly-precise and reliable information about their location and surrounding environment at minimal system complexity, size, and costs.
 <!--reliable and efficient wireless communication and localization for future Internet-of-Things applications. -->
 Towards this goal I am exploiting the high bandwidth and time resolution of wireless technologies such as ultra-wideband (UWB).
-The latter enabled my recent work on environment-dependent adaptation of physical layer parameters to provide highly robust UWB links <a href="https://ieeexplore.ieee.org/document/8449776">[WoWMoM '18]</a> and the first low-cost UWB-based single anchor localization system to minimize costs and setup time of RF-based localization systems <a href="https://dl.acm.org/citation.cfm?id=3274844">[SenSys '18]</a>.
+The latter enabled my recent work on environment-dependent adaptation of physical layer parameters to provide highly robust UWB links <a href="../pubs/grosswindhager2018adaptation.pdf" target="_blank">[WoWMoM '18]</a> and the first low-cost UWB-based single anchor localization system to minimize costs and setup time of RF-based localization systems <a href="../pubs/grosswindhager2018salma.pdf" target="_blank">[Sensys '18]</a>.
-Furthermore, I have introduced a concept to acquire distance information to an arbitrary number of devices (quasi-)simultaneously <a href="https://ieeexplore.ieee.org/document/8416412">[ICDCS '18]</a>.
+Furthermore, I have introduced a concept to acquire distance information to an arbitrary number of devices (quasi-)simultaneously <a href="../pubs/grosswindhager2018concurrent.pdf" target="_blank">[ICDCS '18]</a>.

-Besides my academic research I gained more than six years of industrial experience in biomedical engineering working on brain-computer interfaces (g.tec medical engineering) and automotive engineering in the context of automated driving functions (Virtual Vehicle Research Center, Magna Steyr Engineering).
+Besides my academic research I gained more than six years of industrial experience in biomedical engineering working on brain-computer interfaces (g.tec medical engineering) and automotive engineering in the context of automated driving functions (Virtual Vehicle Research Center, Magna Steyr).
 Furthermore, I spent a significant portion of my career abroad, in the United States (UC Berkeley, Advanced Machine and Engineering), Japan (Asahikawa Medical University), and The Netherlands (TU Delft) as a researcher, engineer, and student.

 <!--The aim is to exploit the benefits of using this wireless technology providing high bandwidth to enable robust location-aware Internet-of-Things applications.
 In my recent works I have developed an environment-dependent adaption algorithm to maintain highly reliable and efficient UWB links ([<a href="https://mymarshallplan.squarespace.com/overview-1">[WoWMoM ']]).